Family

 Path B: Two foreign residents marrying inside Korea

 Two foreign nationals can legally marry in Korea without either holding Korean citizenship.
 Both partners go through the same registration process at a district office.
-Both need a Certificate of No Impediment from their respective home countries.
+Both need a Certificate of No Impediment or equivalent legal-capacity proof from their respective home countries.

 For the document checklist and district office procedure for two-foreigner registrations, see the marriage registration guide.